Greek Island Athens to Santorini Ferry

 We chose a berth cabin for 4 people and here we are chilling in it!
 Truthfully it was a lot of fun and a unique experience for the kids!
 The room is a lot bigger than it looks so we really could have had all our luggage with us.
 Yes, it has a bathroom that even has a shower.

-Greek Island Overnight Ferry Tips – Sea Sickness
+Greek Island Athens to Santorini ferry – Sea Sickness

 I’m a little more susceptible to sea sickness that the next person because I’ve had inner ear problems so I was holding my breath about an overnight ferry.
 I was planning on taking benadryl and just sleeping off the sea sickness BUT….I was totally OK!
 Turns out that the slow ferries are much smoother than the fast ones.
 The boat did not sway (no worries about sleeping on the top bunk!) or rock at all.